Nursing Assistant (CNA)

 - Before the First Day of Class

-- Purchase textbook, workbook and royal blue scrubs from the WCTC Bookstore.
+- Purchase textbook and royal blue scrubs from the WCTC Bookstore.
 You must have white shoes and a watch with a second hand.

-- Bring your health requirement documentation, textbook and workbook to your first day of class.
+- Bring your textbook to your first day of class.

 Frequently Asked Questions